 What is OCD?

-Obsessive-compulsive disorder (OCD) is a common mental health problem.
-Symptoms typically include recurring thoughts and repetitive actions in response to the recurring thoughts.
-A common example is recurring thoughts about germs and dirt, with a need to wash your hands repeatedly to 'clean off the germs'.
-However, there are many other examples.
+Obsessive-compulsive disorder (OCD) is a mental health problem.
+Symptoms typically include recurring thoughts and repetitive behaviours in response to the recurring thoughts.
+A common example is recurring unwanted thoughts about germs and dirt, with a need to wash your hands repeatedly to 'clean off the germs'.
+This can be not only very distressing, but also very time consuming and intrusive into daily life.

 What are obsessions?